gabrielcoder247/2RERO/readme.md

 The cheapest way to make libraries accessible to all is to:

-Build a library in city  at a cost of .
+Build a library in city 1 at a cost of  x = 2.
-Build the road between cities  and  at a cost of .
+Build the road between cities 1 and 2 at a cost of y = 1.
-Build the road between cities  and  at a cost of .
+Build the road between cities 2 and 3 at a cost of y = 1.
-This gives a total cost of .
+This gives a total cost of 2 + 1 + 1 = 4 .
 Note that the road between cities  and  does not need to be built because each is connected to city .

 In this scenario it is optimal to build a library in each city because the cost to build a library is less than the cost to build a road. image